elliothha/generative-modeling-zoo/README.md

 # Generative Modeling Zoo
 ![GitHub last commit](https://img.shields.io/github/last-commit/elliothha/generative-modeling-zoo)

-*[3/15/23 Update] Updated MCMC Sampling Algos repo to have random-walk MH and MALA*
+*[3/15/24 Update] Updated MCMC Sampling Algos repo to have random-walk MH and MALA.
+Uploaded VAE model for MNIST generation*

 This repo contains links to all of my Pytorch implementations for the various architectures and models in the generative modeling zoo.
 All implementations are intended purely for educational/academic purposes with sources cited.

-[TODO]: Will do these later this week when I have time
-1. Need to track down my old implementations for GANs, VAEs, and RBMs
-2. Consolidate current notebook files for Norm Flows and Transformers into the repos
-3. Implement NCSN based on the paper
+Descriptions for the two main model categories paraphrased from Yang Song's [blogpost](https://yang-song.net/blog/2021/score/) on generative modeling.

 by **Elliot H Ha**.
 Duke University